jigolaurito93/Dr-Angela-Yu-100-Days-of-Python/README.md

   - I used input prompt to get user's answer
   - If statements for conditions

+FizzBuzz Game
+  - I wrote a program that automatically prints the solution to the FizzBuzz game
+  - I created a for loop with the range() function
+  - The range had to include the numbers from 1 to 100
+  - I created an if statement with certain conditions
+  - I used the modulo operator to check if the numbers are divisible by 5 or 3 or both 5 and 3

 Get Average Height
   - (NOT ALLOWED TO USE len() and sum() function for this project)
   - Used input prompt to get the value of heights of every student